DreasL02/NeuralNetworkAccelerator/README.md

 This repository documents a Neural Network Accelerator architecture and its implementation.\
 It is written in Chisel 5.0 and targets the Basys3 FPGA board.

+Made as part of a Special Course at DTU

 ### Authors

 Andreas Lildballe (s214387) \